Elevate Millennials: Political engagement and Metro Vancouver millennials

 For more information contact:

 +1 604 783 4165 / Barb@JustasonMI.com

 Elevator Strategy is a full-service, Canadian-owned, purpose-driven communications firm at the epicentre of Vancouver’s thriving, digital technology hub.
 Elevator uses proven communication and training techniques along with emerging technologies to cultivate and propel the higher purpose of clients.

 About Justason Market Intelligence Inc.

 Justason Market Intelligence Inc. is a Vancouver-based market and social research firm asking the right people the right questions and delivering epiphanies.
 Justason offers the complete range of survey research and qualitative methodologies, all with personal service only possible with a boutique firm.
 The firm owns and operates Vancouver Focus®.

 These are selected results of a Justason Market Intelligence online survey of Metro Vancouver millennials, age 18-39 years.
-The survey, conducted by Justason Market Intelligence and sponsored by Elevator Strategy, was conducted in English May 10-14, 2018 among randomly selected pre-recruited panelists.
-The Justason Market Intelligence panel is recruited by random digit dialling (RDD) and secondarily by river sampling.
+The survey, released for public education purposes, was conducted by Justason Market Intelligence in partnership with Elevator Strategy, May 10-14, 2018 among randomly selected pre-recruited panelists.
+The Justason Market Intelligence panel is recruited by random digit dialling (RDD).
 The research design oversampled some groups to permit independent analysis.
 This unweighted non-probability sample of 648 was weighted to 500 and normalized to the actual gender, age, and regional distributions of the current census (2016).
-The variance of weights is 0.5102-1.2526.
-View the unweighted and unadjusted tables here.
 A probability sample of 500 carries a margin of error of +/-4.4 percentage points 95 percent of the time.
-View Marketing Research and Intelligence Association (MRIA) standards for public release of survey research here.